 It’s full of Vitamin C, antioxidants, anti-inflammatories, and a ton of other great benefits for travelers.
 I’m no doctor, but I feel like the ginger settles my stomach and the pineapple gives me a bit of an immune boost.
 You can make it spicy or sweet, and I have directions for both below.

-When you travel a lot, the freezer becomes your best kitchen friend.
+When you travel a lot, the freezer becomes your best friend in the kitchen.
+Prepping ingredients and freezing them reduces food waste and helps ensure you have a few food essentials on hand when needed.
 I keep my freezer stocked with all kinds of smoothie fixings so they’re readily available when I’m busy packing or when I’m tired having just returned from a trip.

-I’ll shop for all of these ingredients in bulk once a month, prep them, and then have my freezer stocked with everything I need to make my favorite green smoothie organized in individual quart sized freezer bags.
+I’ll shop for all of these ingredients in bulk once a month.
+Then I’ll wash and prep the ingredients to stock my freezer with everything I need to make my favorite green smoothie.
+It’s convenient having it organized in individual quart-sized freezer bags.

 KALE SMOOTHIE INGREDIENTS – FROM FRESH TO FROZEN

-KALE — Kale can be scary to non-juicers, but don’t let the leafy green scare you.
+- KALE — Kale can be scary to non-juicers, but don’t let the leafy green scare you.
 The flavor is light, and it packs quite a nutritional punch as it’s full of calcium.
 Look for a bag of pre-washed organic kale at your local grocer.
+If you want add a little more veg to your smoothie, a handful of fresh spinach is another great addition and it doesn’t add any flavor.

-PINEAPPLE — I purchase pineapple chunks in the frozen foods section of our local grocer.
+- PINEAPPLE — I purchase pineapple chunks in the frozen foods section of our local grocer.
 Easy peasy, no prep required.
-It’s full of vitamin c and adds a sweetness to the smoothie.
-(Check out the health benefits of pineapple.)
+Having some frozen fruit mixed in the kale smoothie adds some sweetness and makes it nice and cold.
+Plus, pineapple has lots of vitamin C!

 HOW TO PREP GINGER TO FREEZE